The Days We Never Forget

 Some find it hard to wait in rooms like this, to watch and breathe the breaths and count the seconds between, to dampen the forehead and smooth the ruffled hair, to watch the face I’ve known for 60 years morph through the day from the rattling of an 86 year old man with pneumonia to a man of 40 taking a 20 minute rest between the morning feat and the afternoon magnificat.
 The familiar snore that might stop of a sudden with an abrupt sitting and then a booming voice and jubilant invitation to walk the beach or lay a terrace or thrust fingers into fresh-boiled crabs or hoist a kite.

 One day soon, and perhaps tonight but no longer than next week, the room in which I sit and he lies will be white again.
-Not because I have removed the colors of a life but because he is gone, with his fully-feathered largeness and 86 years of stories.
+Not because I’ve removed the colors of a life — but because he’s gone — my father with his fully-feathered largeness and 86 years of stories.
 There are little breaths now in my ears — a soundtrack of life.
 They sit with me while I wait outside the door during changes or turnings, and sing with me while I walk to the end of the hall and back to get the blood moving.

 It’s funny how many times you can think, “He’ll be fine as soon as we can get him home.”